kristoferlund/blog/src/content/blog/241112-what-the-schnorr.md

 You have learnt how threshold signatures allow ICP canisters to interact natively with other blockchains, securely holding assets and signing transactions.
 This capability opens up a world of possibilities for decentralized applications and cross-chain interactions.

-Using Internet Computer lingo, we call this capability “[chain fusion](https://internetcomputer.org/chainfusion)”, where different blockchains can seamlessly interact and share assets without the need for intermediaries.
+Using Internet Computer lingo, we call this capability “[Chain Fusion](https://internetcomputer.org/chainfusion)”, where different blockchains can seamlessly interact and share assets without the need for intermediaries.

-Examples of chain fusion use cases include:
+Examples of Chain Fusion use cases include:
 1. **Decentralized Exchanges (DEXs)**: Canisters can securely hold assets from multiple chains and facilitate trustless swaps between them.
 2. **Cross-Chain Messaging**: Canisters can send messages and trigger actions on other chains, enabling complex workflows and interoperability.
 3. **Multi-Asset Wallets**: Canisters can manage a diverse portfolio of assets across various blockchains, providing users with a unified interface for asset management.